indigo-dc/oidc-agent/gitbook/oidc-gen.md

 refresh token is given, but not valid the refresh flow will fail and the next flow will be tried.

-To prevent that you can enforce usage of a specific flow by using the ```--flow``` flag.
+To prevent that, you can enforce usage of a specific flow by using the ```--flow``` flag.
 Possible values are: 'refresh', 'password' and 'code'.
 The flag can also be used if multiple flows should be tried, but in a different order than the default one.
-To do so a space delimited list can be provided.
+To do so provide the option multiple times with one value per option in the desired order.

 ## Edit an existing account configuration
 If you want to edit an existing configuration, you can do so by running oidc-gen